 The 2018 Dutch housing market is becoming even more interesting for expats and locals, partly thanks to rising WOZ values which, at first glance, don’t seem like much of a benefit.

-, an independent mortgage broker for expats, explains the new WOZ declarations and how it affects expats looking to buy a house in the Netherlands or let apartments to others.
+We take a look at the new WOZ declarations and how it affects expats looking to buy a house in the Netherlands or let apartments to others.

 WOZ value in the Netherlands: a brief overview